blapecool/UrTStats/README.md

 `*/5 *  *    *   * php /path/to/Urtstats/crons/masters.cron.php` **AND**
 `*/5 *  *    *   * php /path/to/Urtstats/crons/collector.cron.php`

+And That's all !
+UrTStats is now doing stats.
+After that you'll need to setup the website, but it's not available yet.

 ### About me
 I'm blapecool ( [@blapecool](http://www.twitter.com/blapecool) ).